SDFLoRA: Selective Decoupled Federated LoRA for Privacy-preserving Fine-tuning with Heterogeneous Clients: Abstract

 \section{Abstract}

 Federated learning (FL) has emerged as a promising paradigm for adapting large language models (LLMs) to distributed data.
-To mitigate the high communication and memory overhead, parameter efficient techniques such as Low Rank Adaptation (LoRA) are widely adopted.
+To mitigate the high communication and memory overhead, parameter-efficient techniques such as Low Rank Adaptation (LoRA) are widely adopted.
 However, practical deployments often exhibit \emph{rank and data heterogeneity}, making direct aggregation of LoRA updates biased and unstable.
 Existing approaches enforce a unified rank or align heterogeneous updates into a single shared subspace, which undermines personalization and accuracy.
-Moreover, under differential privacy (DP), adding noise to such mixed updates could perturb client specific directions that should remain local, resulting in utility loss.
-To address these issues, we propose \textbf{S}elective \textbf{D}ecoupled \textbf{F}ederated \textbf{LoRA} (\textbf{\textit{SDFLoRA}}), a structure aware LoRA framework that decouples each client update into a shared component for updating, and a private component that preserves client specific semantics.
+Moreover, under differential privacy (DP), adding noise to such mixed updates could perturb client-specific directions that should remain local, resulting in utility loss.
+To address these issues, we propose \textbf{S}elective \textbf{D}ecoupled \textbf{F}ederated \textbf{LoRA} (\textbf{\textit{SDFLoRA}}), a structure-aware LoRA framework that decouples each client update into a shared component for updating, and a private component that preserves client-specific semantics.
 Subspace alignment and aggregation are applied selectively to the shared module, while private modules remain local.
 We further design low rank re-compression to maintain a fixed rank budget for the shared module.
 This structure supports privacy aware optimization by injecting DP noise exclusively into the shared module.
-Experiments on multiple benchmarks demonstrate that SDFLoRA beats federated LoRA baselines and exhibits strong robustness under privacy constraints.
+Experiments on multiple benchmarks demonstrate that SDFLoRA outperforms federated LoRA baselines and exhibits strong robustness under privacy constraints.